-Each organization contributed $100,000 to fund early-stage civic entrepreneurs.
-In July 2018, four applicants were selected to receive the $200,000 in total funding: ChopArt, Dashboard US, The Dharma Project, and re:imagine/ATL.
-All four of the women leading these organizations are recent graduates of CCI’s Civic Innovation Residency program, a one-year intensive leadership, business development and coaching program for civic entrepreneurs in the greater Atlanta-area that was sponsored by the Spanx by Sara Blakely Foundation.
+AEMI and the Spanx by Sara Blakely Foundation each contributed $100,000 to fund early-stage civic entrepreneurs.
+The applicants selected to receive the $200,000 in total funding are Civic Dinners, The Showcase Group, BrownToxBoy, and SwemKids (The William Pleshette Company).
+All four of the entrepreneurs leading these organizations are recent graduates of CCI’s Civic Innovation Residency program, a one-year intensive leadership, business development and coaching program for civic entrepreneurs in the greater Atlanta-area that was sponsored by the Spanx by Sara Blakely Foundation.
 CCI also provided deal sourcing, underwriting, mentorship, and programmatic support.

-“These women represent the greatest assets of our economy—our civic problem solvers,” said Rohit Malhotra, founder and executive director of the Center for Civic Innovation.
+“These civic problem solvers represent the greatest assets of our economy,” said Rohit Malhotra, Founder and Executive Director of the Center for Civic Innovation.
 “Each of their businesses exists to solve a specific systemic challenge, and their success will create ripple effects for generations.
 Civic Entrepreneurship is in Atlanta’s DNA.
 We’re just shining a light on the people who are on the ground, doing the work.”

-Now in its second year of operation, the Civic Impact Loan Fund has provided funding to a diverse group of early-stage businesses in a diverse set of impact areas, including community development, the arts, wellness, and education.
-Last year, Civic Impact Loan Fund loans were awarded to 2016 Civic Innovation Fellows honorCode and Marddy’s and 2017 Food Innovation Fellow (in partnership with Food Well Alliance) Gilliam’s Community Garden.
-The success of the first class in creating strong community impact demonstrated proof of concept for the fund.
+Now in its third year of operation, the Civic Impact Loan Fund has provided $455,000 to a diverse group of early-stage businesses in many different impact areas, including community development, the arts, wellness, and education.

 Since its inception in 2006, the Spanx by Sara Blakely Foundation has donated millions to charities around the world, focusing on charities that empower underserved women and girls.
 In 2013, Sara Blakely became the first self-made, female billionaire to sign the Melinda and Bill Gates’ and Warren Buffett’s Giving Pledge, promising to give at least half her wealth to charity.
 While many of the world’s resources are being depleted, one is waiting to be unleashed: Women.
 The Spanx by Sara Blakely Foundation is on a mission to support women and help them SOAR through education, entrepreneurship and the arts.